 - Please note that the blackout material inside the cells of our room-darkening shades should not get wet.
 If wiping the fabric, take care not to let liquid soak through to the inside.

 Isn’t it great when you can SEE what you’ll be getting?
-We think so, too, and it’s not just because we’re so proud of the quality of our fabrics and want to show them off.
+We think so, too, and it’s not just because we love to show them off.
 Here are some great reasons to order free fabric samples…